 Penguin Parade Add: 1019 Ventnor Rd, Summerlands 3922

-sunset every night of the year.
+Penguin Parade is open one hour before the penguins arrival at sunset every night of the year.
 It is recommended for you to reach one hour before the penguins arrival.

 Check Penguin arrival calendar.